bertiewils/drf-tailapp/README.md

     docker-compose up app

-# Running the tests with Docker
+## Running the tests with Docker

     # docker-compose build
     docker-compose run tests

-# Installing and running the app directly
+## Manually installing and running the app

 We assume `python3` is used.